Skip to content

 The Journal of Specialised Translation

+Even ambiguity can have consequences: a few years ago, a pharmaceutical leaflet mistranslated “to take as needed” into “tomar como necesitado” in Spanish, which more closely translates to “take when feeling needy.”
+This left patients confused about when to take their medication.
 Also of concern are false friends: Some examples of these include drug vs droga — in Spanish, drogas are medicine, rather than illegal drugs as commonly implied in English.
 Or abortion vs aborto — in Spanish aborto refers to a a miscarriage, not an intentionally aborted foetus.

 That said, multilingual documentation is essential in one of the most tightly-legislated industries in the world.
-Translation may be required at any level, including clinical research, regulatory submission and review, production and marketing.
+Medical Translation may be required at any level, including clinical research, regulatory submission and review, production and marketing.

 For more on regulatory processes and requirements: Translating for the Pharmaceutical Industry

-Key requirements for a medical translator
+Key Requirements for a Medical Translator

 • Experience: Be sure the translator has a solid grasp of ethical issues, is knowledgeable in anatomy and physiology, and has a good understanding of general medical terms, and their implications.
+Also, the field evolves rapidly, requiring translators to stay updated on new developments, drugs, and treatment protocols.

 At QuickSilver Translate, we offer specialised translation services for the medical sector, using qualified, professional translators, with experience and expert knowledge in the topics they translate.